brndnmtthws/brndn-io/content/posts/skin-in-the-game-startups/index.md

 ## Promising Examples of Skin in the Game Startups

-Here are a few examples of innovative business models that incorporate skin in the game principles:
+A few more:

 **Outcome-based healthcare**: Companies like [One Medical Seniors (formerly Iora Health)](https://www.onemedical.com/sixty-five-plus/) pioneered value-based care models where compensation is tied to patient outcomes rather than the number of procedures performed.
-Healthcare providers are incentivized to keep patients healthy, not just treat them when they're sick.

-**Performance-based marketing agencies**: Some digital marketing agencies are moving to models where they get paid based on the results they deliver rather than hourly rates.
-For example, they might take a percentage of increased revenue attributed to their campaigns instead of charging fixed fees.
+If the patient keeps bouncing back into the office, that's a failure, not a revenue strategy.

+**Performance-based marketing agencies**: A cleaner version of the agency model is getting paid on attributable revenue instead of billable hours.
+If the campaign doesn't move the numbers, the agency feels it too.

-**Chef by Proper Food**: This meal delivery service allows you to pay based on your satisfaction with meals.
-If you don't like the meal, you don't pay for it.
-This creates an incentive for the company to maintain quality and learn quickly from customer feedback.
+**Chef by Proper Food**: This meal delivery service lets you pay based on whether you liked the meal.
+If you don't like it, you don't pay.
+That's real downside, not a survey in your inbox.

-**Cargo insurance innovations**: Companies like [Loadsure](https://www.loadsure.net/) are creating new insurance models where premiums are calculated based on real-time data and actual risk exposure rather than historical averages.
-The insurer shares in the efficiency gains from better risk management.

-## How to Build a Skin in the Game Startup

-If you're interested in building a skin in the game startup, here are some principles to consider:

-1. **Align incentives**: Your business model should create a direct connection between your success and your customers' success.

-2. **Be transparent**: Make it clear to customers how your incentives are aligned with theirs.
-Transparency builds trust.

-3. **Measure what matters**: Define metrics that truly capture value creation for customers, not just outputs or activities.

-4. **Share risk meaningfully**: Go beyond lip service—actually put your profits at risk when customers don't get the outcomes they're seeking.

-5. **Create feedback loops**: Build systems that help you learn quickly when customers aren't getting value, so you can adjust accordingly.
+**Cargo insurance innovations**: [Loadsure](https://www.loadsure.net/) prices cargo insurance off the shipment that's actually moving through the world, not just a stale historical average.
+That's closer to the bet being made.

 ## The Future of Business Models

-I believe we're at the beginning of a fundamental shift in how businesses create and capture value.
-The internet has made information more accessible and markets more efficient, which means customers are increasingly able to judge companies based on the actual value they deliver.

-In this environment, skin in the game startups have a competitive advantage.
-They can build deeper trust with customers, align their organizations more effectively around customer outcomes, and potentially capture more value in the long run by delivering more value.
+I don't know if this becomes some grand shift, but I do think more companies will end up here.
+The internet made comparison cheap, and customers are better at spotting when a company is only pretending to be on their side.

+In that world, having skin in the game is an advantage because it's harder to fake.
+You're either willing to get paid when the customer gets the result, or you're not.

-The standard playbook of manipulative marketing, planned obsolescence, and customer lock-in is becoming less effective as consumers become more sophisticated and alternatives proliferate.
-Companies that directly tie their success to their customers' success will be better positioned to thrive.
+The standard playbook of manipulative marketing, planned obsolescence, and customer lock-in also seems a little more tired than it used to.
+There are more alternatives, and people are quicker to notice when the business model is working against them.

-So if you're thinking about starting a company, consider how you might incorporate skin in the game principles into your business model.
-Not only is it potentially a competitive advantage, but it's also simply a more satisfying way to build a business—knowing that your success is genuinely tied to creating value for others.

-The most powerful innovations often aren't technological but rather involve rethinking the fundamental relationships between businesses and their customers.
-Skin in the game startups represent exactly this kind of innovation, and I'm excited to see how they evolve in the coming years.
+So if you're starting a company, I'd at least ask where you're willing to share downside instead of just talking about upside.
+That's the whole thing.

+Sometimes the interesting part isn't the tech at all.
+It's whether the company is finally forced onto the same side of the table as the customer.